 Under the new regulation, the term “investigator” means not only the principal investigator for a research project but also any other person on the research team who has any responsibility for the design, conduct or reporting of the project.
 Therefore, the on–line conflict of interest modules also must be taken by study coordinators, co–investigators, data analysts and others who take part in externally–funded research.

-One mini-course module specifically addresses the process used at Carilion to comply with the new regulation.
+One mini–course module specifically addresses the process used at Carilion to comply with the new regulation.
 This process includes the use of a revised financial conflict of interest questionnaire which should be completed as part of the research application process.
-Investigators will be prompted to complete this questionnaire as part of the application process with the Office of Sponsored Projects.
-The questionnaire can be found on the OSP web site or the Carilion IRB web site.
-Please view the Financial Conflict of Interest in Research policy.
+Investigators will be prompted to complete this questionnaire as part of the application process with the Office of Research and Development.
+The questionnaire can be found on the R&D web site or the Carilion IRB web site.
+Please view the Financial Conflict of Interest in Research policy (.pdf).

 If you have questions about the new on–line education mini–course or Carilion’s policy on financial conflicts of interest in research, please call or email Charles Hite, Director of Biomedical and Research Ethics, at 981-8096 or email@example.com.